Company Registration

 Reviewing the application to apply for a company on CR e-services

-Alternatively, users can complete the process offline by downloading the specified forms.
-After filling out the completed form, submit it along with the necessary documents at the 14th floor, High Block, Queensway Government Offices, 66 Queensway, Hong Kong.
+Alternatively, users can complete the application offline by downloading the specified forms.
+After filling out the completed form, submit it along with the necessary documents and fees at the 14th floor, High Block, Queensway Government Offices, 66 Queensway, Hong Kong.

-If you have successfully registered your Hong Kong company, you should receive two documents from the government : Certificate of Incorporation and the Business Registration Certificate.
-These two documents are important to have to operate legally in Hong Kong.
+If you have successfully registered your Hong Kong company, you should receive two documents from the government: the Certificate of Incorporation and the Business Registration Certificate.
+These two documents are important to operate legally in Hong Kong.

 For online registrations, these certificates are issued as PDF files and hold the same legal status as paper versions.
 If needed, certified paper copies can be requested from the Company Registry and IRD websites and will be mailed to your registered address.